-The common misconception is that our hair does not grow as long or as fast as other races or ethnicities.
+The common misconception is that our hair does not grow as long or as fast as other races or ethnicity.
 This is not true at all ladies.
 In reality, the problem that we face is the ability to retain the length once it grows.
 On average, hair no matter the race will grow about 1/2″ a month give or take a few mm (millimeters).
-Think of it this way.

 NO!!!!
 When the weave is properly installed and cared for extensions will help your hair grow and flourish.
 If braids are applied to small and too tight around the hairline yes it can cause extensive irreversible damage, but when applied properly braids can allow your hair to relax and grow without the added daily stress from styling your coarse yaki clip-ins.